AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 9 IANA Considerations

-Upon publication, a new media type, as specified in Section 7.1 of this document, will be registered with IANA.
+The AV1 media type is registered with IANA for signaling the transfer of AV1 via RTP at https://www.iana.org/assignments/media-types/video/AV1.

 ## 10 Security Considerations